In Defense Of Worn Out Handbags

 For people who buy into the “fair” condition category, it’s worth noting that the description should be taken with a pinch of salt, and can often be an over- or undervaluation.
 Bonilla, for example, says that items marked as "fair" can actually be in excellent condition adding that she bought two vintage Bottega Veneta bags marked as "fair" that actually look “perfect.”
 And even if they look worn, Aviram says nothing is off limits.
 “As for things that are really a hard no, it’s more along the lines if the bag cannot be used or is completely falling apart,” says Aviram.

 Then, there’s the sustainability aspect, which coincides with conversations around quality and durability for many shoppers.
 While it’s a good approach to want to wear a new handbag to the ground, the New York-based journalist says that, “I've found that the older bags are just made better.
 They hold up."
-Even though mending scratches or tightening hardware may be an additional expense, she says: “I'd rather, if I really need to, spend maybe an extra $50 or $100 to get something fixed because I know it'll be durable for a while.”
+Even though mending scratches or tightening hardware may be an additional expense, she says: “I'd rather, if I really need to, spend maybe an extra bit of cash to get something fixed because I know it'll be durable for a while.”

 This is exactly how Aviram thinks of her used handbags.
 “They tell a story about the person who previously owned it, and for me, that’s an extremely important part of the cyclical nature of vintage pieces,” she says.
 For her, worn up handbags actually help her express her personal style.
 “My personal style is not pristine in the slightest so I find that adding an element of wear on bags contributes to the way that I personally dress,” she says.
 “I really focus on juxtapositions, usually of shapes and textures so having a bag that has a scuff mark and shows that it’s not just sitting gathering dust is important to me.”